jazzify/recofy/README.md

 1. Clone the repository:
     ```sh
     git clone https://github.com/jazzify/django-base.git
-    cd django_base
     ```
+1. Delete `.git` directory and then create the project's git to have a clean git history:
+    ```bash
+    git init
+    git add .
+    git commit -m "Initial commit"
+    git remote add origin <github-uri>
+    git push -u --force origin [master|main]
+    ```

-2. Create a `.env` file just like `.env.example` with your custom data, if you add something to your `.env` file, also and keep `.env.example` updated with dummy values for key reference.
+1. Create a `.env` file just like `.env.example` with your custom data, if you add something to your `.env` file, also and keep `.env.example` updated with dummy values for key reference.

 ## Usage